adnanbaqi/StableDiffusion-Docker/README.md

-﻿# Stable Diffusion with Control Net and Face Swap Lab
+﻿# Stable Diffusion with Control Net

 This GitHub repository contains a Dockerized setup for Stable Diffusion with Control Net and Face Swap Labs.
 These labs provide tools and environments for image processing and manipulation tasks.